 There are currently over 190 research studies applying the CHU9D, including clinical trials, observational studies, cohort studies and others.
 These studies are taking place in many different countries, including the UK, US, The Netherlands, Canada, Australia, New Zealand and China.

-There are now Chinese, Spanish, Welsh, Danish, Italian and Dutch versions of the CHU9D available.
+There are now Chinese, Spanish, Welsh, Danish, Italian, Japanese and Dutch versions of the CHU9D available.
 See the link below on information for academics/researchers for further details.

 Collaborative work with Professor Julie Ratcliffe at Flinders University, Australia has led to adolescent preference weights for the CHU9D being generated.
 Details can be found on the information for researchers and other users page.